 Examines the physical and environmental planning of urban areas, with special reference to current practice in Nova Scotia.
 Topics include the emergence of modern town planning, the Planning Act, planning process, structure plans, general and partial urban allocation models, municipal plans, zoning, subdivision control, site planning, urban renewal, and new towns.
 The costs and benefits of planning are appraised.
-443.1(.2) [643.1(.2)] Natural Hazards (Group B) 444.1(.2) Cross-listed as ENV 460.1(.2) Methods of Environmental and Natural Resource Analysis (Group D) 449.1(.2) Tourist Geographies (Group A) Prerequisite: GPY 339.0.
+443.1(.2) [643.1(.2)] Natural Hazards (Group B) Prerequisite: GPY 313.1(.2) and GPY 343.1(.2).
+This course considers natural hazards as a part of human-environment relations characterized by changing geographical patterns.
+Earthquakes, volcanic eruptions, landslides, severe weather, floods, coastal hazards, extraterrestrial body impacts are analyzed in a multi-scale perspective, along with their functional relationships.
+The human impact of natural hazards is discussed, with an emphasis on environmental perception, public awareness and action.
+Possibilities of forecasting are examined, as well as risk assessment and mitigation strategies.
+444.1(.2) Cross-listed as ENV 460.1(.2) Methods of Environmental and Natural Resource Analysis (Group D) 449.1(.2) Tourist Geographies (Group A) Prerequisite: GPY 339.0.

 The course is concerned with the meanings of tourist places.
 "Meaning" refers to the symbolic, historic, or natural significance of the geographies involved in attracting people to some places rather than others.
 The course examples range from theme parks like Disneyland to world heritage sites like Lunenburg.
 As many examples as possible are taken from Nova Scotia areas.
-452.1(.2) [652.1(.2)] The Geography of Urban Transportation (Group A) Prerequisite: one of GPY 312.1(.2), 332.1(.2), or 364.1(.2).
+452.1(.2) [652.1(.2)] The Geography of Urban Transportation (Group Prerequisite: one of GPY 312.1(.2), 332.1(.2), or 364.1(.2).
 This course focuses on patterns and processes of movement within cities.
 Topics for consideration include: the role of transportation in shaping urban form, transportation problems in cities today, the urban transportation planning process, patterns of public transit and automobile use, environmental impacts of urban transportation, the communications-transportation trade off.
-454.1(.2) Bay of Fundy: Environments and Issues (Group D) Prerequisite: GPY 213.1(.2) or GPY 214.1(.2) and one half credit (0.5) in GPY at the 300 level or above or ENV 300.1(.2).
+454.1(.2) Bay of Fundy: Environments and Issues (Group D) Prerequisite: GPY 213.1(.2) or GPY 214.1(.2) and one half credit (0.5 in GPY at the 300 level or above or ENV 300.1(.2).
 This interdisciplinary course examines physical, biological and human environments, processes and issues in the Bay of Fundy region from both a historical and a contemporary view.
-Topics include physical and biological processes such as tides and biological productivity, ecosystems such as tidal flats and saltmarshes, settlement patterns, and resource use.
+Topics include physical biological processes such as tides and biological productivity, ecosystems such as tidal flats and saltmarshes, settlement patterns resource use.
 Emphasis is placed on current issues and solutions.
 Classes 2 hours and seminar 2 hours a week.
 1 semester.
-465.1(.2) Cross-listed as GEO 465.1(.2) Sedimentology (Group B) Prerequisite: GPY 325.1(.2) or GEO 325.1(.2).
-466.1(.2) and 467.0 Directed Study (Group D) 496.1(.2) [696.1(.2)] Applications in Geographical Information Systems (Group C) Prerequisite: GPY 386.1(.2).
+465.1(.2) Cross-listed as GEO 465.1(.2) Sedimentology (Group Prerequisite: GPY 325.1(.2) or GEO 325.1(.2), 466.1(.2) and 467.0 Directed Study (Group D) 496.1(.2) [696.1(.2)] Applications in Geographical Information Systems (Group C) Prerequisite: GPY 386.1(.2).